 Children in low-income households

-- A half of all people in lone parent families are in low income.
-This is more than twice the rate for couples with children.
-Two-fifths all the children in low-income households are in lone parent households.
+- Almost half of all people in lone parent families are in low income.
+This is two-and-a-half times the rate for couples with children.

 - Most of the lone parents in low income are not working.
 In contrast, most of the couples with children in low income do have someone in paid work.
 The net result is that most of the children in low-income households are either in couple families where someone is in paid work or in workless lone parent families.